In a Multi-Cloud World, It’s Time to Rethink Who Has Access to What

 We are now also beginning to see enterprises becoming more selective over which cloud provider to choose, as selecting multiple vendors for different business operations allows for each area of the business to work independently of each other.
 With the growth of DevOps and the overall expansion of digital services and applications in nearly every vertical industry, multi-cloud makes sense but can be daunting to the CISOs responsible for protecting the infrastructure and data of enterprises, governments, and other organizations.

-Adding to this is complexity associated with tougher privacy regulations spreading across the globe, even as GDPR reaches only its first birthday this year.
+Adding to this is complexity associated with tougher privacy regulations spreading across the globe.
 The security of the data and compliance with regulations has been driven to the forefront of every IT and OT leaders’ minds, and those important issues which must be tackled while planning to go to a multi-cloud paradigm.

 General multi-cloud assumptions are made based off what we already understand about public and private cloud architecture including: